Help someone with a disability in your community today! DONATE online at Canada Helps.

 Lifetime Networks provides personal future planning for individuals and families with a child or relative with a disability and a network of support that will last a lifetime.

-Lifetime Networks hires trained facilitators to lead in the development of the support network.
+Lifetime Networks hires and trains facilitators to lead in the development of the support network.
 The facilitator’s main role is to initiate and encourage the development of supportive relationships between the individuals with a disability and the members of his or her community.

 Is it right for you?

-Lifetime Networks provides personal future planning for families with a child or relative with a disability and a network of support that will last a lifetime.
+Lifetime Networks provides personal future planning for families with a child or relative with a disability and a network of support that will last a lifetime, allowing the person with the disability to have a good life and a safe and secure future.

 How long has Lifetime Networks been around?